 Halloween Horror Nights 2018 – overview and explanation

-With the studio being the birthplace of the horror genre, Universal Studios prides itself on creating the most authentic and immersive Halloween experiences anywhere in Southern California.
+With the studio being the birthplace of the horror genre, Universal prides itself on creating the most authentic and immersive Halloween experiences anywhere in Southern California.
 There is no safe space inside the theme park, forcing you to come face-to-face with terrorizing monsters, roaming maniacs, and the jaw-dropping War of the Worlds set on the historic backlot.
 But all that’s during the night – throughout the day, you’ll still have access to all the fun and thrills of the park’s world-class attractions.

-Halloween Horror Nights 2017 will run for 29 select nights, from September 14 through November 3.
+Halloween Horror Nights 2018 will run for 29 select nights, from September 14 through November 3.
 Here is the full breakdown of the dates: